-Knowing that the car dealership is where fear usually sets in for many car shoppers, buyers often ask what to do once they’re in the hot seat.
+CARS.COM — Knowing that the car dealership is where fear usually sets in for many car shoppers, buyers often ask what to do once they’re in the hot seat.
 In fact, most of what you can and should do happens not just before your butt’s in the hot seat, but before your foot’s in the door.
 This game is all about preparation: knowing what you need to know about the car, the price, financing, insurance and more.
 Whether you are getting a car loan from a bank or credit union or taking advantage of dealer financing, there are several things that need to be taken into consideration before you visit the dealership.

-Determine as many of the following points as possible before you visit any dealerships, starting with the price you expect to pay and how much you can afford for a monthly payment on your auto loan.
+Determine as many of the following points as possible before you visit any dealers, starting with the price you expect to pay and how much you can afford for a monthly payment on your auto loan.
 For an easy-to-use reminder, check out the Auto Financing Cheat Sheet you can take with you to the dealership.

-Chances are, you know roughly what car you want, and you can estimate what you’ll need to pay.
-One of the best ways to determine the full price of a car equipped with all the features and options you want is to use the "build your own" link in the Cars.com Buy section.
-It lets you select a trim level and options, and it automatically calculates the price and alerts you if one selection requires you to give up (or add) something else.
-It also includes the destination charge, which is unavoidable for any new-car purchase.
-Once you’ve built the car you want, you can click the inventory button to see what’s available on dealer lots in your area (simply put in your ZIP code and the radius in which you’re willing to search) at what cost.
+Chances are, you know roughly what car you want and you can estimate what you’ll need to pay.
+One of the best ways to determine the full price of a car equipped with all the features and options you want is to use the Research link to build your own in the Cars.com Research section.
+It lets you compare trim levels and options, view inventory on dealer lots, read Cars.com articles and view Cars.com videos about the vehicle.
+The trim comparison allows you to quickly compare various trim levels of the vehicle and provides the MSRP.
+Once you’ve identified the car you want, you can click the inventory button to see what’s available on dealer lots in your area (simply put in your ZIP code and the radius in which you’re willing to search) at what cost.

 Once you have an idea of what the car should cost based on that research, we recommend coming up with four figures to work with:

 Car salespeople want to talk about what you can afford to spend each month paying back your auto loan.
 Why?
-Because it’s easier for you to lose sight of how much you’re paying for the car and the loan overall if the payments are low enough, and because many consumers themselves focus on the impact on their monthly budget.
+Because it’s easier for you to lose sight of how much you’re paying for the car and the loan overall if the monthly car payments are low enough, and because many consumers themselves focus on the impact on their monthly budget.
 It’s also a lead-in for the dealer to broker your financing rather than allowing you to get an auto loan through your own bank or credit union.
-The best way to avoid confusion is to negotiate the transaction price of the car alone, leaving out the issues of financing, trade-ins, etc.
+The best way to avoid confusion is to negotiate the transaction price of the car alone, leaving out the issues of financing, interest rates, trade-ins, etc.

-If you get into a discussion of monthly payments and the salesperson experiments with different loan lengths, down payment amounts and such, just keep an eye on the purchase price and the total cost for the loan once it’s paid off.
+If you get into a discussion of monthly car loan payments and the salesperson experiments with different loan lengths, down payment amounts and such, keep an eye on the purchase price and the total cost for the loan once it’s paid off.
 It will change: A $10-a-month increase adds $600 to a car financed with a five-year loan.
 Fixate on that rather than getting caught up solely on how much your monthly payment will be.

 Consumer incentives are usually offered nationwide and are spelled out pretty clearly.
-Understand ahead of time that the highlighted annual percentage rates are always for specific terms, and that they’re restricted to buyers with the best credit histories.
-In other words, you might not qualify for zero-percent financing (only 15 percent of applicants do).
+Understand ahead of time that the highlighted annual percentage rates are always for specific terms and that they’re restricted to buyers with the best credit scores.
+In other words, you might not qualify a zero percent auto loan (typically, no more than 15 percent of applicants do).
 We also post factory-to-dealer incentives; these aren’t intended for consumer benefit, but knowing about the breaks the dealer is getting can help you determine what the car truly costs.

 Note that incentives, unlike dealer specials and tent sales, have a specific start and end date, which we also provide.
 If you delay your purchase, be sure to recheck when it’s time to buy.

 If you plan to trade in your current car, it’s best to know what it’s worth; that amount will be subtracted from the new-car price you’ve negotiated, effectively lowering the purchase price as well as your monthly payments.
 The effect is similar to making a down payment, driving down the amount you will have to finance.
 In some states, it also lowers the sales tax, while others require you to pay for the unadjusted sale price.

 Even though selling your car yourself typically results in a higher payoff, most buyers don’t want the hassle.
 That doesn’t mean you can’t bring it to another used-car dealer or two (you may find your best bet at a dealer of the same brand) and see what they offer you.
 To avoid getting roped into a sales pitch, tell them you don’t use it and just want to sell it, not that you’ll soon buy a new car.
 If the used-car sales manager makes you an offer, say you’ll think about it and ask if the offer will stand and for how long.
 Come trade-in time, if the new-car dealer offers you less money for the car, you can use your standing offer to negotiate a better price on the spot, or take that offer as your backup plan.